-In San Francisco 1968, Aiden Kelly was creating the New Reformed Orthodox Order of the Golden Dawn.
+In San Francisco in 1968, Aiden Kelly was creating the New Reformed Orthodox Order of the Golden Dawn.
 While writing his ceremonies and rituals, he sourced Gerald Gardner, Doreen Valiente, poet Robert Graves, and J. R. R. Tolkien.

 Aiden Kelly objected to including the equinoxes since he could not find any ancient corresponding celebrations or traditions supporting this idea.
-It is believed that he changed the name of the spring equinox to Ostara, citing Jacob Grimm’s work referenced above and the Germanic goddess of spring, which is now used by Wiccans today.
+It is believed that he changed the name of the spring equinox to Ostara, citing Jacob Grimm’s work referenced above and the Germanic goddess of Spring, which is now used by Wiccans today.

-Although it remains unclear if the Spring Equinox was ever celebrated in the spiritual way we tend to honor it now, it was at least a season of planting and hope for the warmer seasons ahead.
+Although it remains unclear if the Spring Equinox was ever celebrated in the spiritual way we honor it now, it was at least a season of planting and hope for the warmer seasons ahead.
 You, of course, can feel free to honor and celebrate the Spring Equinox however you choose.